rikedyp/ParquetDotNet/docs/create-tatin-package.md

 When developing with **Cider**, the project's assets are relative to `ParquetDotNet.CiderConfig.HOME`.

 When a user has loaded `ParquetDotNet` from **Tatin**, the project's assets are relative to `(⊃⊃⎕CLASS ⎕THIS).##.TatinVars.GetFullPath2AssetsFolder`.

+For now, am able to keep the .csproj file describing .NET dependencies as an asset in the Tatin project and use Dyalog/NuGet to load it on the user's end.
+Deployment scenarios include: supplying .csproj file, supplying necessary DLLs only, supplying entire .NET runtime.

+Of course, if we provide DLLS from published then only runtime is needed by client.
+Otherwise, entire SDK required.
+Might be nice to offer both?
+But I'm not sure Tatin distinguishes assets in that way - might need options in LX?